hollowstrawberry/crab-cogs/README.md

 ## 🖌️ Draw

-A couple fun image filters for your friends' avatars.
+A couple fun hybrid commands with image filters for you and your friends' avatars.
 May take a minute to install due to the image processing libraries (opencv and Pillow).